 Sheds, garages and other outer storage buildings are common place in most properties and part of every homeowners annual or daily activities and offer a useful space to keep a vast array of things including cars, garden tools, laundry and even food.
 Not only do these outdoor shelters provide protection from intruders, but they also provide protection against the harsh weather conditions that can lead to rust, water damage and frost damage.

 However, if these storage buildings are not adequately insulated and weather-proofed when they are first installed, overtime they can become damaged, shortening their lifespans and ruining anything stored in them too.
-The key to preventing this is keeping them free from damp and ensuring them are warm and comfortable inside.
+If not properly secure they can also become a magnet for pests and vermin, as stated by Six Brothers Pest Control the key to preventing this is keeping them free from damp and ensuring them are warm and comfortable inside.
 Insulation prevents damp and mould from causing structural damage and ensures no damage occurs to anything inside later down the line.

 When insulating an outdoor storage facility such as a common garden shed, it’s important to think about each facet of the structure separately, for example the rood, walls and flooring.
 Each has specific requirements, so ensure you consider each of the instructions below: